Giuliano da Sangallo

 Giuliano da Sangallo (c.
 1445 – 1516) was an Italian sculptor, architect and military engineer active during the Italian Renaissance.
-He is known primarily for being the favored architect of Lorenzo de' Medici, his patron.
+He is known primarily for being the favoured architect of Lorenzo de' Medici, his patron.
 In this role, Giuliano designed a villa for Lorenzo as well as a monastery for Augustinians and a church where a miracle was said to have taken place.
 Additionally, Giuliano was commissioned to build multiple structures for Pope Julius II and Pope Leo X. Leon Battista Alberti and Filippo Brunelleschi heavily influenced Sangallo and in turn, he influenced other important Renaissance figures such as Raphael, Leonardo da Vinci, his brother Antonio da Sangallo the Elder, and his sons, Antonio da Sangallo the Younger and Francesco da Sangallo.

 Early life

 Giuliano da Sangallo (né Giuliano Giamberti) was born c.
 1445 in Florence.
 His father, Francesco Giamberti, was a woodworker and an architect who worked closely with Cosimo de' Medici.
-This proved to be helpful to Giuliano and his brother, Antonio, later in life as it helped them to develop a close working relationship and friendship with Cosimo's grandson, Lorenzo de' Medici.
+This proved to be helpful to Giuliano and his brother, Antonio, later in life, as it helped them to develop a close working relationship and friendship with Cosimo's grandson, Lorenzo de' Medici.
 As a child, Giuliano became an apprentice to a joiner.
 As an apprentice, his woodworking, building and sculpting skills drew the attention of Lorenzo de' Medici.
 In addition to his work as a joiner's apprentice, Giuliano had the opportunity to study the works of ancient architects as well as his more immediate predecessors such as Leon Battista Alberti and Filippo Brunelleschi.
 Through this, he was able to develop his creative eye, learn about classical design, and also develop what became a lifelong business relationship with Lorenzo de' Medici.
-Giuliano's first major, independent commission came from the Medici family and it showed not only his architectural skill, but also his knowledge of defensive fortifications.
+Giuliano's first major, independent commission came from the Medici family, and it showed not only his architectural skill, but also his knowledge of defensive fortifications.
 Lorenzo the Magnificent called upon Giuliano to build military fortifications and manage the artillery in the town of Castellina against an invasion led by the Duke of Calabria.
 In this role, Giuliano successfully pushed out the Calabrian forces and showed his natural talent for military building and strategy.